 - Meeting the requirements of U.S. tax law

-Employees of international organizations can only exempt their wages from U.S. income tax by meeting the requirements of U.S. tax law.
+Employees of international organizations can exempt their wages from U.S. income tax either by a provision in the international agreement creating the international organization, or by meeting the requirements of U.S. tax law.

 This exemption applies only to pay received for services performed for a foreign government or international organization.
 Other U.S. income received by persons who qualify for this exemption may be fully taxable or given favorable treatment under an applicable tax treaty provision.

 If you are from a country that has a tax treaty with the United States, you should first look at the treaty to see if there is a provision that exempts your income.
 The income of U.S. citizens and resident aliens working for foreign governments usually is not exempt.
 However, in a few instances, the income of a U.S. citizen with dual citizenship may qualify.
 Often the exemption is limited to the income of persons who also are nationals of the foreign country involved.

 Exemption Under Tax Treaty - Resident Aliens From France

 If you are a U.S. resident receiving wages and pensions for governmental services performed for the government of France, you are allowed a credit for taxes paid to France on this income.